 Pet Relocation Services

 If you look for pet relocation on the Internet, zillions of companies will pop up offering relocation services to places all over the world.
 Each provider offer different services.
-What they usually offer is collecting the paperwork (but you still need to go to the vet yourself) and then picking up the pets.
-While some companies handle all process including flight reservation, crates, veterinary services, to pet delivery.
+What they usually offer is handling the paperwork (but you might need to go to the vet yourself) and then picking up the pets.
+Some companies also handle all process including flight reservation, crates, veterinary services, to pet delivery.

 Some of those companies do have either representatives at major airports at the destination or work together with a local company, but some just leave you alone.
 Check and get written confirmation about this issue.
 The English skills of Thai officers vary from non-existent to fluent, but guess which one you get if you have a problem, Murphy?